HKUST-SING/TrafficGenerator/README.md

 The **server** listens for incoming requests, and replies with a *flow* with the requested size (using the requested DSCP value & sending at the requested rate) for each request.

-The **client** establishes *persistent TCP connections* to a list of servers and randomly generates requsts over TCP connections acccording to the client configureation file. *If no available TCP connection, the client will establish a new one*.
+The **client** establishes *persistent TCP connections* to a list of servers and randomly generates requests over TCP connections according to the client configuration file. *If no available TCP connection, the client will establish a new one*.
 Currently, we provide two types of clients: **client** and **incast-client** for dynamic flow experiments.
-For **client**, each requess only consists of one flow (fanout = 1).
+For **client**, each request only consists of one flow (fanout = 1).
 For **incast-client**, each request can consist of several synchronized *incast-like* flows.
 A request is completed only when all its flows are completed.

-In the **client configuration file**, the user can specify the list of dservers, the Differentiated Services Code Point (DSCP) value distribution, the request fanout distribution, the request size dsitribution, the sending rate distribution, the desired RX throughput and and the total numbers of requests.
+In the **client configuration file**, the user can specify the list of destination servers, the Differentiated Services Code Point (DSCP) value distribution, the request fanout distribution, the request size distribution, the sending rate distribution, the desired RX throughput and the total numbers of requests.

-##Build
+## Build
 In the main directory, run ```make```, then you will see **client**, **incast-client**, **simple-client** (generate static flows for simple test) and **server** in ./bin.

 ## Quick Start